 In his 13th season at the helm of the Blue Raiders, Stockstill is the sixth-longest tenured coach in the country and third-longest in MT history.
 With his long tenure have come numerous achievements and accolades, including:

-Stockstill and the Blue Raiders advanced to their third bowl game in as many seasons in 2017 when they went to Montgomery, Alabama and took down Arkansas State for the Raycom Media Camellia Bowl championship, the first time in program history they played in bowl games in three successive seasons.
+Stockstill and the Blue Raiders went to Montgomery, Alabama and took down Arkansas State for the Raycom Media Camellia Bowl championship in 2017, the first time in program history they played in bowl games in three successive seasons.
 It was also the seventh bowl game for MT under Stockstill’s guidance and second win, joining the 2009 New Orleans Bowl title.

 The bowl game victory came after a tough season in which the Raiders were hampered with numerous injuries, including to quarterback Brent Stockstill and wide receiver Richie James.
 But, Coach Stockstill and his blue-clad men weren’t strangers to pulling a feat while injured.
 In 2016, the Blue Raiders earned an 8-5 record, their third in five seasons, and berth in the Hawaii Bowl even after the team lost a handful of receivers before the season and Brent Stockstill midway through.
 They still placed five players on the C-USA First Team and Ty Lee on several Freshman All-American lists.

 The first of the three-year bowl streak came in 2015, when MT held a 7-6 record and Popeyes Bahamas Bowl berth.
 The Blue Raiders had to show a tremendous amount of grit to become bowl eligible, winning all four games in November.